DOING BUSINESS IN LIBYA

 - Available qualified local workers in Libya must replace foreign investor’s own technically qualified staff;

-- Following Libya company formation, a Libya company is required to submit its accounts to the Foreign Investment Board;
+- A Libya resident company is required to submit its accounts to the Foreign Investment Board;

 - Investors planning to start a business in Libya should note that Libyan business culture is heavily reliant on personal contacts;